Lynn Hamrick's feature debut Splitsville

 , the producer/director unit of the Actors Studio in Los Angeles, and a long-time member of the Directors Guild of America

-Lynn is currently in post-production on HIRO's Table
+Lynn has completed production on HIRO's Table

 , a feature-length documentary about a Japanese restauranteur, and in pre-production on the theatrical feature, I'm Your Man